 Known as Race City USA, Mooresville is home to more than 60 NASCAR teams and their garage shops.
 Plus, many NASCAR drivers such as Dale Earnhardt Jr., Kasey Kahne and Greg Biffle make their home in Mooresville.
 Read Guide >

 Moorseville, NC houses the headquarters of the Lowe's home improvement stores.
-Mooresville attracts families and relocating business executives because of its stable housing market, pleasant sunny weather and breadth of recreational amenities in town.
+Mooresville has a stable housing market, pleasant sunny weather and breadth of recreational amenities in town.
 I-77 runs north and south through the town while I-40 runs east and west.
 To make it even easier for commuters, I-85 is only 15 miles away.
 This puts more than half of the U.S. population within a day's drive of Mooresville.
-While Mooresville's population does skew slightly younger, thanks in large part to the many colleges and universities nearby, it's primarily a community of families.
-The small city is quickly growing, and sometimes those growing pains can erupt into full-blown traffic jams.
-Steer clear of major roads -- Plaza Dr/150 and Charlotte Hwy/21 are the main culprits -- during typical rush hour times and you should be fine.

 When Should I Look for Rental Homes?

-You'll find that looking for an apartment or rental home is easiest at the beginning of summer when students have moved out and just after Thanksgiving when the NASCAR season is over.
-Conversely, if you have to search in the fall when school is about to begin or in January when the NASCAR teams are hiring new pit crews, you'll need to move super-fast to not lose a great space.
+You'll find that looking for an apartment or rental home is easiest at the beginning of summer and just after Thanksgiving when the NASCAR season is over.
+Conversely, if you have to search in the fall or in January, you'll need to move super-fast to not lose a great space.
 Be prepared to plop down a deposit the day you view an apartment because it might not be there the next day, or even a few hours later.

 What Paperwork Should I Bring?